 Based on what you wrote out, the charges "appear" correct but may not be what she ends up with based on the scenario that you gave.
 If she entered into the vehicle and was using drugs and then drove the vehicle then the officer can charge her with DUI.
 O.C.G.A.
-40-6-391 has a subsection that deals...Read more »
+40-6-391 has a subsection...Read more »

 If you have a prior charge, then the chances of the state (prosecutor) allowing you to use anything like pretrial diversion have gone down significantly.
 The chances do go up, however, if you can employ an attorney.
 Keep in mind that some counties will only let you into the program if you have an...Read more »